sfshaw/bootcamp357/mod1/README.md

 ## Make and Makefiles

 Make is an awesome tool for scripting.
 It is basically the solution to repeatedly pressing the up arrow to find a command you need to run again.
 Just put a shell command under a "recipe" inside your `Makefile`.
 (Note that the following examples use spaces instead of tabs.
 I'm doing this for this document.
 Usually Make will shit itself if you give it spaces.
-Theres probably a workaround out there.)
+There's probably a workaround out there.)

     faster:
         omg --this shell_command.is | so -long